 Onychomycosis (ie, fungal infection of the nail) occurs more in toenails than in fingernails, but can be found in the latter.
 Diabetes, vascular problems or immunocompromised states are risk factors.
 Nail fungus can cause three problems (in order of frequency): cosmetic deformity, pain and systemic spread.
 Onychomycosis is difficult to treat; recurrences are common.
 Oral medications such as terbinafine do not uniformly clear the infection, and significant side effects (e.g. liver damage) may result.
 Antifungal lacquers can help clear up some nail fungal infections but require diligent application, frequent debridement and use for up to one year.
 (That is to say, the efficacy of antifungal lacquers may be limited by issues of compliance.)
 Ablation of the nail may also be chosen.

-Tumors of the nail bed are relatively rare, but the physician must bear them in mind when a patient presents with pain or a change in the appearance of the nail.
+Tumors of the nail bed are relatively rare, but the physician must keep them in mind when a patient presents with pain or a change in the appearance of the nail.
 The most common benign tumors associated with the nail complex are mucous cysts (ganglion cysts), pyogenic granuloma, verucca, glomus tumors, and benign melonychia.

 Ganglion cysts, more commonly referred to as mucous cysts in this location, are the most common tumor affecting the nail bed.
 These cysts result from an arthritic spur (osteophyte) of the distal interphalangeal joint (DIP) of the fingers (or interphalangeal (IP) joint of the thumbs).
 Depending on the location of the cyst, the nail nearby may be deformed.
 The cyst may involve the eponychial fold.
 Treatment should be directed at removal of the stalk of the cyst and the underlying spurs of the joint.
 Nail deformities often improve following removal of the cyst.
 Because the cyst originates in the joint (and communicates with it) rupture of the cyst through the skin may introduce bacteria into the joint space